11/18/22 blog post

 - Use the Calorie King Food Search smartphone app to compare food items you are eating to similar foods

-- While it is not advised this year to gather with those outside of your household, if you will not be eating at your house, consider bringing your own serving utensils that you are familiar with.
+- If you will not be eating at your house, consider bringing your own serving utensils that you are familiar with.
 This will help you feel confident in determining the size of your portions.

 - Ask family/ friends to share recipes in advance

-- While it is again not advised this year to gather with those outside of your household, if you will be eating food prepared by other people ask them to save food labels, or take pictures of the items used in the recipe or the items purchased from the store.
+- If you will be eating food prepared by other people ask them to save food labels, or take pictures of the items used in the recipe or the items purchased from the store.

 - Ask family/friends to share the recipes they will be using in advance.
 You can then use the http://tracker.diabetes.org/recipe/ “create a dish” in advance so you have the information ready for the day of.